 For this example, we have decided to target everyone living in Toronto, Ontario plus anyone living within a 10-mile radius.
 Our target audience has an age range of 13 to people over 65.
 We have also decided to include all genders.

 Every time you make a change in the setting the expected reach updates automatically.

 Estimating your audience and reach is an important step in your marketing efforts.
-By experimenting with the section called “Detailed Targeting” (explained in detail in the next section), your estimated daily reach on the right-hand side will start to shift considerably.
+By experimenting with the section called "Detailed Targeting" (explained in detail in the next section), your estimated daily reach on the right-hand side will start to shift considerably.
 Remember, reach is not an impression.
 An impression is the total number of times your content is shown in the news feed.
 Reach is how many people viewed that content.
-So, the keywords to remember is shown and viewed respectively.
-Below is the default settings that you will initially see.
+So, the keywords to remember are shown and viewed respectively.
+Below are the default settings that you will initially see.

 Included with the information indicated above, we will set our detailed targeting to include people whose work title is listed as a dentist, whose interests are digital and online marketing.
 In this example, this does not mean that your ads will be shown to people who match all four criteria.
 Look at the top to see that it specifically says "INCLUDE people who match AT LEAST ONE of the following."
 Facebook targeting can be further broken down into:

 These targeting options are extremely powerful when you understand who your ideal customer is.

 After you've defined your geographical audience, it's time to fill in your detailed targeting details.
 Based on our marketing research we have identified that peanut butter and jelly sandwich lovers come in all ages and love sandwiches, peanuts and jam together, but aren't big fans of vegetables.
 So, our ad will be shown to people who have an interest from each section.
 From this valuable information, our detailed targeting will look something like this: